2020-21 Research and Graduate & Professional Education Committee - Rutgers University Senate Skip to main content

 Juan Mena-Segovia, MemberNewark Centers, Bureaus, and Institutes, Faculty

-Christopher Molloy, MemberNew Brunswick Chancellor-Provost
+Christopher Molloy, MemberNew Brunswick Chancellor

 Deborah Silver, MemberSchool of Graduate Studies, Faculty